Thryft/.github/python_guide.md

 See README.md for details.
 -->

-# Google Python Style Guide
+# Thryft Python Style Guide

 <a id="1-background"></a>